dgruhin-hrizn/aperture/README.md

 # Aperture

-**Aperture** — AI-powered movie recommendations for Emby & Jellyfin.
+**Aperture** — AI-powered media recommendations for Emby & Jellyfin.

 Aperture creates personalized recommendation libraries for your media server users using OpenAI embeddings and pgvector similarity search.
-Recommendations appear as STRM-based virtual libraries in your media server's home screen.
+Recommendations appear as STRM-based virtual libraries in your media server's home screen, with support for both **movies** and **TV series**.

 ## Features

-### Core Features
+### AI Recommendations
-- **AI Recommendations**: Uses OpenAI embeddings to find movies similar to what each user has watched
-- **Per-User Libraries**: Creates dedicated "AI Picks" libraries for each enabled user
+- **Personalized Libraries**: Creates dedicated "AI Picks" libraries for each user containing movies and TV series tailored to their taste
-- **Media Server Integration**: Supports both Emby and Jellyfin with deep linking
-- **Custom Channels**: Users can create genre-filtered channels that appear as playlists
-- **Dark UI**: Modern, Jellyseerr-inspired admin interface
+- **OpenAI Embeddings**: Uses text-embedding-3-small/large to create semantic vectors for all your media
+- **pgvector Similarity**: Lightning-fast vector similarity search for finding related content
+- **Configurable Algorithm**: Tune weights for similarity, novelty, rating, and diversity

+### Media Support
+- **Movies**: Full movie library sync with metadata, ratings, and watch history
+- **TV Series**: Complete series and episode tracking with per-show recommendations
+- **Watch History**: Automatic sync of viewing history including play counts and favorites

 ### Personalization
-- **AI Taste Profile**: AI-generated natural language synopsis of each user's movie taste, displayed on the home screen
+- **AI Taste Profiles**: Separate AI-generated natural language descriptions of each user's movie and TV taste
-- **Match Scores**: Personalized percentage scores on movie posters showing how well each film matches user preferences
+- **Match Scores**: Personalized percentage scores on posters showing how well each title matches user preferences
-- **Recommendation Insights**: Detailed breakdown of why each movie was recommended, including:
+- **Recommendation Insights**: Detailed breakdown of why each title was recommended:
-  - **Taste Match**: Similarity to movies you've enjoyed
+  - **Taste Match**: Similarity to content you've enjoyed
   - **Discovery**: How it helps you explore new content
   - **Quality**: Community and critic ratings
   - **Variety**: Diversity in your recommendations
-- **Genre Analysis**: See which genres in a recommendation match your preferences
+- **Genre Analysis**: See which genres match your preferences
-- **Evidence Trail**: View the specific movies from your watch history that influenced each recommendation
+- **Evidence Trail**: View specific titles from your watch history that influenced each recommendation

+### Top Picks (Global)
+- **Popularity-Based Libraries**: Global "Top Picks" libraries showing trending content across all users
+- **Configurable Metrics**: Weight by unique viewers, play count, and completion rate
+- **Time Windows**: Configure how far back to look for popular content
+- **Separate Libraries**: Independent Top Picks libraries for movies and series

+### Channels (Custom Collections)
+- **User-Created Channels**: Build personalized collections with custom criteria
+- **Genre Filters**: Filter by specific genres
+- **Text Preferences**: Natural language preferences (e.g., "classic noir films", "heartwarming comedies")
+- **Example Titles**: Seed channels with example movies to define the taste
+- **AI Generation**: Let AI populate your channel based on your criteria
+- **Sharing**: Share channels with other users
+- **Playlist Sync**: Channels sync as playlists to your media server

+### Media Server Integration
+- **Emby & Jellyfin**: Full support for both platforms with deep linking
+- **STRM Libraries**: Virtual libraries using STRM files for seamless integration
+- **Per-User Permissions**: Each user only sees their own recommendation library
+- **Play Buttons**: One-click deep links to play content directly in your media server
+- **Library Selection**: Choose which source libraries to include in sync

 ### Admin Features
-- **Library Selection**: Choose which media server libraries to include in movie sync
+- **Web-Based Configuration**: Configure media server connection from the UI (no env vars required)
+- **Job Management**: Real-time progress tracking, scheduling, and history for all background jobs
+- **User Management**: Enable/disable AI recommendations per user, separately for movies and series
-- **Recommendation Algorithm Tuning**: Configure weights for similarity, novelty, rating, and diversity
+- **Algorithm Tuning**: Configure recommendation weights and parameters separately for movies and series
+- **Model Selection**: Choose between embedding models (small/large) and text generation models (GPT-4o-mini, GPT-5-nano, etc.)
+- **Cost Estimator**: Built-in OpenAI API cost estimation based on your configuration
-- **Database Management**: Purge movie data and reset the system when needed
+- **Database Management**: Purge and reset functionality for media data
-- **Job Monitoring**: Real-time progress tracking for sync and recommendation jobs

-### User Experience
-- **Play on Emby/Jellyfin**: One-click deep links to play movies directly in your media server
-- **Similar Movies**: Vector-based similarity search shows related films on each movie page
-- **Welcome Modal**: Onboarding experience explaining how the AI recommendations work
-- **Watch History**: View and track your complete viewing history with play counts

-## Screenshots

-The home screen shows your personalized taste profile, top recommendations with match scores, and recently watched movies.

-Movie detail pages include full AI scoring breakdowns, genre analysis, and evidence from your watch history explaining why each movie was recommended.

 ## Quick Start

 ### Prerequisites

 - Docker and Docker Compose
-- Node.js 20+ (for local development)
+- Node.js 20+ and pnpm (for local development)
-- pnpm (`corepack enable && corepack prepare pnpm@latest --activate`)
-- An Emby or Jellyfin server
+- An Emby or Jellyfin server with admin API key
 - OpenAI API key

 ### Docker Deployment